Welcome to MJA Publishing

 The home of Word Detective resources

 In 1996 Joy Allcock began a Master of Education degree with the

 How do children learn to read and spell?

-- Do we learn to spell the same way we learn to read?
+Do we learn to spell the same way we learn to read?

 Why are some people good readers but inaccurate spellers?

 Why do some children learn to read and spell easily but others struggle, despite their obvious intelligence?

-- Are there better ways to teach spelling than giving students lists of words to learn?
+Are there better ways to teach spelling than giving students lists of words to learn?